-- Auckland’s reputation and performance as city brand;
+- Auckland’s reputation and performance as a city brand;

 - Its global influence;